MrJohz/blog/content/posts/xxxx-why-test/index.md

 ## Testing for Future Refactoring

 The goal for refactoring is to keep the outward-facing interface of a unit (say, a module, a class, a function, etc) the same, while rewriting the internals to be more maintainable.
-This naturally raises the question: How do we know what the outward-facing interface of a module is?
+This naturally raises the question: How do define that outward-facing interface of a module in the first place?

 One answer is tests.
 If you’re adding tests to a unit for development purposes as you go along, over time you’ll build up a collection of examples of how that unit works.
 For example, a test that asserts that `add(1, 2)` results in `3` tells me a bit about the outward-facing interface of the `add` function[^complete-testing].
 That’s a useful way of defining this interface, in large part because we can automatically run these tests regularly to make sure that the interface remains the same.